heclak/community-a4e-c/README.md

 - Liveries: Inaccuracies corrected (within the available modex systems, with great apologies to the non-USN/USMC operators)
 - Quality of Life: Added new keybinds (thanks to the userbase for documenting many of these)
 - Quality of Life: Added in-cockpit sound and improved user feedback
+- Quality of Life: Fixed FFB stick support
 - Quality of Life: Slats locking for aerobatic performance teams
 - Quality of Life: Smokewinder pod easier to operate (weapon select independent)
-- Quality of Life: Lots and lots of bug fixes
+- Quality of Life: Lots, and lots, and we mean LOTS of bug fixes

 [See full changelog](https://github.com/heclak/community-a4e-c/blob/master/CHANGELOG.md)